General relativistic limit of f(R) gravity in the horizon scale of black hole: Conclusion

+In this study we produce a general relativistic limit of the $f(R)$ gravity theory in the horizon scale of the nearest supermassive black hole.
+The scalaron mass of $10^{-16}$ eV reproduces general relativistic features of black hole shadow and hence black hole spacetime.
 Solar system bound on the PPN parameter $\gamma$ is successfully reproduced by $10^{-16}$ eV scalarons.
-This scalaron mass is tantalizingly close to the one which is compatible with general relativistic periapsis shift of S2 star, size of the GC black hole shadow and advance of perihelia of planets in the solar system.
-The scalaron mass scale reported here is also compatible with the mass scale of the Yukawa fifth force mediator and ultralight dark matter ($10^{-21} - 10^{-15}$ eV) coming from asteroid astrometric data and $10^{-18}-10^{-17}$ eV coming from analysis of the orbit of the asteroid Bennu (\cite{2023JCAP...04..031T, 2024CmPhy...7..311T}).
-We conclude with an exciting possibility that general relativistic limit of $f(R)$ gravity theory is scale invariant.
+This scalaron mass is tantalizingly close to the one which is compatible with general relativistic periapsis shift of S2 star ((\cite{2020ApJ...893...31K})) , size of the GC black hole shadow (this work) and advance of perihelia of planets in the solar system (\cite{2025PhyS..100f5006P}).
+The scalaron mass scale reported here is also compatible with the mass scale of the Yukawa fifth force mediator and ultra-light dark matter ($10^{-21}$ - $10^{-15}$ eV) coming from asteroid astrometric data and $10^{-18}$ - $10^{-17}$ eV coming from analysis of the orbit of the asteroid Bennu (\cite{2023JCAP...04..031T, 2024CmPhy...7..311T}).
+Similarity of the horizon scale scalaron mass with that realized in the solar system is a non-trivial outcome.
+We conclude with an exciting possibility that general relativistic limit of $f(R)$ gravity theory is likely to be scale invariant.
 The scalaron mass scale presented here is likely to give us a new understanding of gravitational physics in a new regime of spacetime.

+Future gravitational wave observations can be used to test scalaron gravity through supermassive black hole merger.
+In the vicinity of compact objects, the coupling between gravitational waves and matter and modified dispersion relation of the gravitational waves due to massive gravity modes are two probes for strong field nature of gravity.
+The deviation of modified theories of gravity from GR becomes appreciable at low frequencies due to the presence of the massive modes of the theory.
+The deviation of results as compared to GR are non negligible for compact objects acting as lenses for gravitational waves.
+For example, LISA's operating frequency band $\sim$ $10^{-4}$ Hz - $1$ Hz is eligible to detect $10^{-19}-10^{-15}$ eV scalarons through lensing of gravitational wave by $10^3-10^6 M_\odot$ compact objects (\cite{SHARMA2024139093}).

+We wish to draw attention to few points of unusual interest which carry potential for future studies on gravity theories beyond GR through astronomical observables.